Holiday camp: Frontline staff

-With the growth of caravan parks in the 1970s and 1980s, the entertainment teams adopted more modern names, such as the HavenMates or the FunStars.

-Frontline staff at the competing companies adopted coloured coats to differentiate themselves.
+It was Billy Butlin's idea that frontline staff should wear red blazers to identify themselves, and rival companies adopted different colours.
 Butlin's staff were called Redcoats, Pontins' staff were Bluecoats, and Warner's staff were Greencoats.
 Their duties ranged from adult entertainer or children's entertainer to stewarding.

+With the growth of caravan parks in the 1970s and 1980s, the entertainment teams adopted more modern names, such as the HavenMates or the FunStars.